yohangz/packer-cli/README.md

     mapExternals: true,

     /**
-     * Browser compliant bundle modules formats (based on .babelrc.bundle.js)
+     * Browser compliant bundle modules formats (based on .babelrc bundle environment configuration)
      * - 'umd' – Universal Module Definition, works as amd, cjs and iife all in one
      * - 'amd' – Asynchronous Module Definition, used with module loaders like RequireJS
      * - 'iife' – A self-executing function, suitable for inclusion as a DOM script tag.
 (If you want to create a bundle